 “THE EXTENT OF THE QUAYS in Free Harbour Two at Bremen is 11,811 feet.
 The harbour is about 1,720 yards long and 130 yards broad.
 The Mosel (seen above) is a Norddeutscher Lloyd vessel of 8,428 tons gross.
 She has a length of 508 ft 6 in, a beam of 63 ft 7 in and a depth of 30 ft 2 in.”

 For many centuries the navigator was unable to calculate his ship’s longitude accurately because no scientist could devise a reliable means of timekeeping at sea.
 The problem was solved by a self-educated English carpenter, John Harrison, in 1735.
-Here, R T Gould contributes a chapter on Harrison, the inventor of the chronometer, and describes Harrison’s invaluable contribution to the science of navigation.
-This chapter derives special interest from the fact that the author spent many years in cleaning and renovating Harrison’s five chronometers, which are now to be seen in working order in the Science Museum,
+This chapter on Harrison, the inventor of the chronometer, and describes his invaluable contribution to the science of navigation.

 In the Gironde Estuary